MarekCichy/CV/README.md

 First full-time professional experience with Natural Language Processing (NLP)

 ## My background
-Warsaw-based Polish-Portuguese translator and interpreter with 8 years of experience.
+Warsaw-based Portuguese language specialist with 8 years of experience.
 In this time I've:
 - translated over 4000 pages, served as an interpreter for about 400 hours.
 - created and managed <a href="https://audioteka.com/es/">Audioteka.es</a>, the Spanish-speaking version of a Polish audiobook startup
 - cofounded <a href="https://mandioca.pl">Mandioca</a>, a Latin American graphic novel publisher.